 Not acting like themselves

-Hypoactive delirium is much more common than hyperactive delirium (based on research studies), but it is often missed because the presentation is much less dramatic.
-People with hypoactive delirium are confused and disoriented, but they do not express their confusion verbally or physically.
+Hypoactive delirium is often missed because the presentation is much less dramatic compared to hyperactive delirium.
+People with hypoactive delirium are confused and disoriented, but they are not pulling out their lines, yelling, or physically restless.

 Hypoactive delirium symptoms: